 Other things to do: visit the Museum of World Insects and Natural Wonders, Huay Kaew Arboretum, Princess Mother’s Health Garden, Chiang Mai University, Minimal Gallery, and Jojo Kobe Art Gallery.

-Stay in Nimmanhaemin if you’re looking for a happening area, you’re looking for co-working spaces, you want a mid-range hotel, you want to be close to Chiang Mai Zoo and the University, you want to stay a little way out from the town center.
+Stay in Nimmanhaemin if you’re looking for co-working spaces, you want a mid-range hotel, you want to be close to the Zoo and University, you want to stay a little way out from the town center.

 In East Chiang Mai, you will find the working city going about its day-to-day affairs.
 There is little tourism here since most tourist sights are over on the west side of the river. it’s a great place to experience local life.